 Demonstrate what can happen if front (left brake) is squeezed hard.
 Student need not replicate this.

 Remind student to just use rear (right) brake for this lesson.
+Ok to use both brakes after passing learn to ride.

 Goal: can slow bike and can stop bike using rear brake.